-RIM CEO doesn't feel the company needs drastic changes, wants to focus on marketing and consumersAlex Wagner - Deputy Managing Editor, News Desk
+RIM CEO doesn't feel the company needs drastic changes, wants to focus on marketing and consumersAlex Wagner - Editorial Director of News and Content

 Late last night, the outcome of the NFL NFC Championship game between the 49ers and Giants was making news across the country.
 In the mobile world, though, it was a company from Canada that people were talking about, as RIM announced that Thorsten Heins would be replacing the team of Jim Balsillie and Mike Lazaridis at the position of CEO.
 This morning RIM held a conference call to help introduce Thorsten Heins and allow him to field some questions from investors.
 During the call, Heins reiterated that he doesn't feel that any drastic changes to the company's existing strategies are needed, but that RIM will continue to evolve and grow from its tactics over the recent years.
 Heins did say that RIM needs to focus on better executing new products and strategic planning, and that it must also work on marketing and becoming more focused on the consumer market.